 Note that the 50SMA is the blue line while the 150SMA is the red line.
 You can also request for these indicators on your brokerage platform.
 However, do note that charting tools are not available on uber-cheap Standard Chartered Online Equities Account.
 Therefore, you buy stocks in Singapore when its 50SMA is above the 150SMA.

 2.Both 50SMA and 150SMA Are Sloping Upwards

-To ensure that you buy shares in Singapore at the right time, you must also pay attention to the second tip.
-The criteria to fulfill here is that both the 50SMA and the 150SMA must be sloping upwards.
+To ensure that you buy shares in Singapore at the right time in order to maximise profits, you must also pay attention to the second tip.
+The criteria to fulfill here is that the 50SMA and the 150SMA must BOTH be sloping upwards.